opticsfoundry/OpticsFoundry_ControlLight/README.md

 2. **ControlAPI**
     A fully featured API, see [OpticsFoundry_Control_AQuRA](https://github.com/opticsfoundry/OpticsFoundry_Control_AQuRA), having functions such as complex sequence assembly with "GoBackInTime", "Wavefunctions", and sequence cycling with individual command updates in the background.
 This is for example used for the [AQuRA clock](https://www.aquraclock.eu/).
     This API's DLL has been tested with Visual Studio C++ and Qt Creator (with MinGW, see repository [OpticsFoundry_Control_Qt](https://github.com/opticsfoundry/OpticsFoundry_Control_Qt)).
 The API can also be accessed through TCP/IP, and we provide a Python and a Qt Creator example for that.
-    (If you need this API directly from Python, then tell us and we can create such a version within a few days.)
-    ControlAPI can be configured through ASCII files, a simple directory setting txt file, a hardware device configuration json file and a user output definition json file.

 3. **Control.exe**
     This is a fully featured experiment control system, based on ControlAPI, see [OpticsFoundry_Control_AQuRA](https://github.com/opticsfoundry/OpticsFoundry_Control_AQuRA).
 Control.exe can be configured through code and/or through configuration files (the latter in the same manner as ControlAPI, on which Control.exe is based).
 A somewhat outdated introduction and manual is available on [www.strontiumBEC.com](http://www.strontiumBEC.com) -> Control.